subledger/PlugNPlay/README.md

 bundle exec rails s
 ```

-This will start app on http://localhost:3000
+This will start app on http://localhost:3000.
+By accessing this url the first time, it will guide you through the process of creating credentials for using Subledger API.